use-ink/ink-docs/docs/getting-started/troubleshooting.md

 ClientImport("Unexpected epoch change")
 ```

-To solve this you will need to restart your node with: `canvas --dev --tmp`.
+To solve this you will need to restart your node with: `substrate-contracts-node --dev --tmp`.
 At that point, you will
 need to re-deploy any contracts and re-do any steps that you may have done before on your node.
 As
 long as you keep your node running, you should face no issues.

 ### Old Contracts in Local Storage

 **Canvas UI** uses its own local storage to track the contracts that you have deployed.
 This means
-that if you deploy a contract using the UI, and then purge your Canvas node, you will be prompted to
+that if you deploy a contract using the UI, and then purge your Substrate node, you will be prompted to
 reset your local storage and please do so.
 And then re-deploy any contracts and re-do any steps that
 you may have done before on your node.